Chapter 3:

 Tetris?
 Ancient gamer much?

-"I'll have you know that I'm a decent camper."
+"I'll have you know that I'm a decent camper.
+Done it over a dozen times before."

-"Okay, I'll believe that.
+"Okay, I'll take you at your word.
 But it's going to get dark soon.
 If you're not set up by the time the sun is down, things can get even colder."

 "I told you, I'm fine.
 In fact, just drop me off here.
 I can find some driftwood for a fire to keep myself warm."